danhcole/Stitch/administrivia/meetingNotes.md

 - put grammar in, not just examples
 - get rid of sizeof(), all bit operations
 - be more formal (K&R style)
-- be explicit regarding typechecking (esp. in array decl)
+- be explicit regarding typechecking (esp. in array decl), note: Can’t do type checking in the grammar, has to be done in the “static-semantic pass” phase.

+####Notes/Questions to be addressed
+- can you return, break from a stitch loop?
+- turning local variables into global variables, would not be able to do recursive calls then.
+	- possibly use a struct to pass the local variables.
+- should be able to code a random number generator function in Stitch.

 #10/27